dharambudh1/weather-location-permission-and-service-demo/README.md

 ## Description:
 This is a demonstration project designed to collect both geographical and weather data based on your current location.

-  - The geographical information comprises:
+  - The geographical information includes:
     - Name
     - Street
     - ISO Country Code